knebiolo/mast/README.md

                                             rec_list=[site])
 class_stats.classify_stats()
 ```
+### Classify 2: Classify using training data from another project

 In some circumstances, the end user may not have beacon tags that they can sacrifice or enough known false positive detections.
 In these cases the end-user can use training data from a previous project or other researcher.
 The script for this method is nearly identical to first, with the exception of an extra argument in the function call on line 40.
 This argument identifies a separate training database.